Running Every Day: 18 Benefits + Potential Risks Of A Daily Run

 #4: Running Every Day Helps You Run Faster and Longer

-All runners want to get faster and/or be able to run longer distances, and running every day is a good way to get you closer to those goals.
+All runners want to get faster and/or be able to run longer runs and distances, and running every day is a good way to get closer to those goals.

-If you only run sporadically, say one day this week, two days the next week, and then maybe one or two days the following week, and so on, it will be difficult to make progress as a runner and see your fitness improve.
+If you only run sporadically, say one day this week, two days the next week, and then maybe one or two days the following week, and so on, it will be difficult to make the necessary adaptations and progress as a runner and see your fitness level improve.

 Your training needs to be consistent—which usually involves running at least 3 days per week—for your body to really adapt enough for you to see noticeable improvements in your fitness and body composition.